 E) HCC - Human Centered Computing

-Human Centered Computing; Human-Computer Interaction; Human Systems Design; Evaluation of Systems Applied to Users; Assessment; Devices Design (from hardware or software view); E-M-V Systems; Usability; Accessibility.
+Human Centered Computing; Human-Computer Interaction; Human Systems Design; Evaluation of Systems Applied to Users; Assessment; Devices Design (from hardware or software view); E-M-V Systems; Usability; Accessibility; Etc.

 F) HIS - Health Informatics

-Electronic Health Record; Clinical Decision Support Systems; Knowledge Management for Healthcare; Evidence-based Health Services; Biomedical Data Management; Biomedical Images Processing; Telemedicine and eHealth; Mobile Computing in Healthcare; Integration and Interoperability; Health Portals; Standards; Ethic, Privacy and Security; Legislation; Curriculum models in Health Informatics.
+Electronic Health Record; Clinical Decision Support Systems; Knowledge Management for Healthcare; Evidence-based Health Services; Biomedical Data Management; Biomedical Images Processing; Telemedicine and eHealth; Mobile Computing in Healthcare; Integration and Interoperability; Health Portals; Standards; Ethic, Privacy and Security; Legislation; Curriculum models in Health Informatics; Etc.

 G) ITE - Information Technologies in Education

-Digital Divide; e-Learning Methods and Case Studies; Mobile and Pervasive Technologies; Digital Games; Multi-user Virtual Environments; Informal Learning; New Classroom Technologies (PDAs, Interactive Witheboards, etc.); Personal Learning Environments; Visual Media (Videoconference; Digital Photography); e-Portfolios and Social Software (Wikis, Blogs, Podcasting, etc.).
+Digital Divide; e-Learning Methods and Case Studies; Mobile and Pervasive Technologies; Digital Games; Multi-user Virtual Environments; Informal Learning; New Classroom Technologies (PDAs, Interactive Witheboards, etc.); Personal Learning Environments; Visual Media (Videoconference; Digital Photography); e-Portfolios and Social Software (Wikis, Blogs, Podcasting, etc.); Etc.

 H) AEC – Architecture and Engineering of Construction

-Architecture Project and Education; Building Engineering; Facilities Management; Structure; Sustainability; Acoustics; Efficiency; Urbanism; Sustainable urbanism; ICTs and Architecture; Conservation, safety and maintenance; New visual technologies (Augmented Reality, Virtual Reality, Mixed models, on-line visualization); Rendering; “Gamification”.
+Architecture Project and Education; Building Engineering; Facilities Management; Structure; Sustainability; Acoustics; Efficiency; Urbanism; Sustainable urbanism; ICTs and Architecture; Conservation, safety and maintenance; New visual technologies (Augmented Reality, Virtual Reality, Mixed models, on-line visualization); Rendering; “Gamification”; Etc.

 Publication and Indexing

-To ensure that the contribution (full paper, short paper, poster paper or company paper) is published in the Proceedings, at least one of the authors must be fully registered by the 1st of April, and the paper must comply with the suggested layout and page-limit.
+To ensure that the contribution (full paper, short paper, symposium doctoral paper) is published in the Proceedings, at least one of the authors must be fully registered by the 11th of April, and the paper must comply with the suggested layout and page-limit.
 Additionally, all recommended modifications must be addressed by the authors before they submit the final version.

 No more than one paper per registration will be published in the Conference Proceedings.
 An extra fee must be paid for publication of additional papers, with a maximum of one additional paper per registration.